A

 African jacanas have enormous feet with elongated toes that allow them walk on floating vegetation.

 These birds are highly vocal, producing loud shrieks, moans, and barks.
 Some of their vocalizations include flight calls and sharp alarm signals.
 Unlike other bird species, the African jacana males build the nests, incubate the eggs, and raise the young.
-The fathers are super protective and will often pick his babies up and hide them under his wings.
+The fathers are super protective and will often pick their babies up and hide them under their wings.
 Apart from walking on water, jacanas are also excellent swimmers and divers.
 Males teach their chicks to dive underwater and escape predators from a young age.
 While they can fly, they are weak and can only fly for short distances.
-Also, their feathers molt simultaneously, rendering them flightless until they grow back.
+Also, their feathers molt simultaneously, rendering them flightless until it grows back.

 Evolution